 Theme Parks to visit on Day Tours from Paris

-Located about 40 kilometers East of Paris, this Disney park will delight the young and the old alike.
+Located about 40 kilometers East of Paris, this Disneyland Paris will delight the young and the old alike.

 This 4800-hectare site actually houses two distinct parks: the Disney Historical Park and the Studio Park.
 Each of the two parks offers a different experience and unique rides.

-Disney is a master at creating an atmosphere – it is really a magical and enchanting world that awaits you in its parks.
+Disney is a master at creating an atmosphere!
+It is really a magical and enchanting world that awaits you in its parks.
 Say hello to all your favorite Disney characters for me and don’t forget to reserve a restaurant if you plan on dining at one of the restaurants at Disneyland Paris, especially the fancy ones.

-How to prepare your train trips from Paris to Disneyland
+How to prepare your train trip from Paris to Disneyland

 - As in all Disney parks around the world, get ready for long queues!